Predictively Oriented Posteriors: Detailed Theoretical Developments

-In words, Theorem \ref{theorem:Gibbs-vs-pro-posterior-misspecification} says that the \pro{} posteriors predictive performance is never worse than the Gibbs posterior based on the same scoring rule.
-While this may be reassuring, it does not show that the \pro{} posterior confers a clear advantage.
+In words, Theorem \ref{theorem:Gibbs-vs-pro-posterior-misspecification} says that the \ac{pro} posteriors predictive performance is comparable to that of the Gibbs posterior based on the same scoring rule.
+While this may be reassuring, it does not show that the \ac{pro} posterior confers a clear advantage.
 The reason for this is that Assumption \ref{ass:prior-mass-condition} does not rule out the case where the predictively optimal average $Q^{\star} \in \arginf_{Q \in \mathcal{P}(\Theta)}\mathcal{S}(P_Q, P_0)$ is a point mass at $\theta^{\star} = \argmin_{\theta \in \Theta}\mathcal{D}_{\mathcal{S}}(P_{\theta}, P_0)$, the score-minimising value.
-In this case---which is unlikely to occur in sufficiently complex data sets---Gibbs and \pro{} posteriors alike would allocate most of their probability mass around $\theta^{\star}$ as $n\to\infty$, and not produce meaningfully different predictive distributions.
+In this case---which is unlikely to occur in sufficiently complex data sets---Gibbs and \ac{pro} posteriors alike would allocate most of their probability mass around $\theta^{\star}$ as $n\to\infty$, and would not produce meaningfully different predictive distributions.

-\subsubsection{Non-Trivial Misspecification}
+\subsection{Non-Trivial Misspecification}

-Conversely, by excluding trivial forms of misspecification, we can significantly strengthen our results.
-Following the idea of \textit{bad misspecification} presented by \citet{grunwald2017inconsistency}, the notion of non-trivial misspecification in Definition \ref{def:misspecification} ensures that averaging over $\mathcal{M}_{\Theta}$ is predictively advantageous.
+By excluding trivial forms of misspecification, we can obtain a clearer idea of the advantages \ac{pro} posteriors maintain over Bayes and Gibbs posteriors.
+Following the idea of \textit{bad misspecification} presented by \citet{grunwald2017inconsistency}, the more general notion of non-trivial misspecification in Definition \ref{def:misspecification} will ensure that averaging over $\mathcal{M}_{\Theta}$ is predictively advantageous.

-While non-trivial misspecification is sufficient to ensure that \pro{} posteriors strictly dominate Bayes and Gibbs posterior in terms of predictive accuracy when the score can be computed exactly, a further condition is required to ensure this behaviour for approximate DI-based predictive scores.
-In particular, we require the gap between approximate and exact predictive score to be of smaller magnitude than the size of the model misspecification.
-To formalise this, we define the approximation gap for the score as

-While ${\mathsf{AppGap}}(Q,k)=0$ for any $Q\in\mathcal{P}(\Theta)$ when the score is exact, it will generally be strictly positive when the score is approximated.
-Our next assumption now uses ${\mathsf{AppGap}}(Q,k)$ to demand that the size of the approximation error be dominated by the magnitude of the underlying non-trivial model misspecification.